Canva vs PowerPoint: Summary

 PowerPoint pricing

-For instance, the pricing is different for personal and business use, plus the number of users, plus the number of features included.
+The pricing is different for personal and business use, plus the number of users, plus the number of features included.

 Canva vs PowerPoint – Free trial